-Marx condemned British imperialism in India for clear-cutting forests, which caused more flooding, and for failing to maintain irrigation systems and grain storage units, causing widespread famine.
-He concluded, “The suppression of communal land ownership was nothing but an act of English vandalism that drove the indigenous population backward rather than forward.”
+Marx condemned British imperialism for clear-cutting forests in India, which caused more flooding, and for failing to maintain irrigation systems and grain storage units, causing widespread famine.
+He concluded, “The suppression of communal land ownership was nothing but an act of English vandalism that drove the Indigenous population backward rather than forward.”
 Colonized peoples all over the world would agree.

 Making wealth accumulation the definition of progress is a recipe for disaster.
-The world’s richest, most ‘advanced’ nation was felled by a virus because there is no profit in preserving the environment or preventing disease.
+The world’s richest, most ‘advanced’ nation was felled by a virus because there is no profit in preserving the environment or preventing the spread of disease.